Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-The extenstion method  for the Http response to return the error messages.
+The extension method for the Http response to return the error messages.

 <a name='T-Auth-DataAccess-IApiDbContext'></a>
 ## IApiDbContext `type`